 Are there any Social Security Death Benefits to help cover the cost of a funeral?

-Do Veteran’s receive benefits to assist with funeral costs?
+What benefits do Veterans receive to assist with funeral costs?

 A veteran is entitled to free burial in a national cemetery.
-This includes gravesite, opening and closing of the grave and perpetual care for an honorably discharged veteran, spouse, or dependent child and a free headstone or grave marker.
+This includes the gravesite, opening, and closing of the grave and perpetual care for an honorably discharged veteran, spouse, or dependent child and a free headstone or grave marker.